Dwolla/jenkins-agent-docker-python/README.md

 GitHub Actions will build the Docker images for multiple supported architectures.

+## Releases
+Create a release tag in Github.
+The tag should be v{date}, example: v2025-05-23.
+Multiple realeases on the same day, add a letter suffix, like v2025-05-23b.
+You can use the use the “Generate release notes” button to put together the start of the release notes, and then tweak it as you see fit.

 ## Local Development

 With [yq](https://kislyuk.github.io/yq/) installed, to build this image locally run the following command: